mrchenliang/tinyapplication/README.md

 # Tiny Application Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (very similar to bit.ly).
+Tiny Application is a full stack web application built with Node and Express that allows users to shorten long URLs (very similar to bit.ly).

 # Key Feature
 - Account Management